-A similiar intuition as section \ref{Currentssec} holds, that metric comparison of shapes is made by comparing how differently shapes integrate the same functions in the RKHS $V$ along their surface.
+A similar intuition as \cref{Currentssec} holds, that metric comparison of shapes is made by comparing how differently shapes integrate the same functions in the RKHS $V$ along their surface.
 However, one must note that the test functions now vary both in space and normal components.
-As we shall see in the metric expression, this means the varifolds representation of shapes gives a strictly richer representation of shape.
+As we shall see in the metric expression, this means the varifold gives a strictly richer representation of shape.

-As in section \ref{Currentssec}, it is possible to show closed form expressions for the dual metric when applied to varifolds associated to shapes.
+As in \cref{Currentssec}, it is possible to show closed-form expressions for the dual metric when applied to varifolds associated to shapes.
 In particular,

 where the individual terms are explicitly computed as